 - Identify how many rooms you can overbook.

 In another study, hotels may on average experience a no-show rate between 5-15%, in which overbooking will occur by 15%.
-The hotel is losing profit if less overbooking takes place, but the opposite will leave a bad reputation to your hotel.
+The hotel is losing profit if less overbooking takes place, but the opposite will leave a bad reputation for your hotel.

 When setting overbooking limits, consider the following factors which depend on the customer segmentation and the intended length of stay (LOS):